vercel/modelfusion/docs/tutorial/recipes/information-extraction.md

             "Extract the name and the population of the city.",
             // escape hatch to limit extractions to city information:
             "The text might not be about a city.",
-            "If it is not, set isCity to false.", ].join("\n")
+            "If it is not, set city to null.", ].join("\n")
         ),
         OpenAIChatMessage.user(text),